kacole2/wordpress-compose/README.md

 Deploy a Wordpress + MySQL setup with persistent data using [rexray](https://github.com/emccode/rexray) with a single command

 ## Description
 This docker-compose file will bring up a Wordpress + MySQL pair on a single host.
 Utilizing [rexray](https://github.com/emccode/rexray) we can persist that data across multiple hosts that is compatible on multiple storage platforms.
-(Future version will use Docker Machine & libNetwork to have the containers spread across hosts)
+(Future version will use Docker Machine for easier deployment & libNetwork to have the containers spread across hosts)

 ## Requirements
 * [rexray](https://github.com/emccode/rexray) (as of v0.1.150807) requires CentOS7.
 This was completed using [AWS ami-96a818fe](http://thecloudmarket.com/image/ami-96a818fe--centos-7-x86-64-2014-09-29-ebs-hvm-b7ee8a69-ee97-4a49-9e68-afaee216db2e-ami-d2a117ba-2)